AdobeDocs/campaign-classic.es-ES/help/configuration/using/data-oriented-apis.md

 ### ExecuteQuery {#executequery}

-Para columnas y condiciones, puede utilizar Consultas.
+For columns and conditions, you can use Queries.

-Esto le permite aislar el SQL subyacente.
-El idioma de consulta no depende del motor subyacente: algunas funciones se reasignarán, lo que puede generar varios pedidos SQL SELECT.
+This lets you isolate the underlying SQL.
+The query language does not depend on the underlying engine: some functions will be re-mapped, which may generate several SELECT SQL orders.

-Para obtener más información sobre esto, consulte [Ejemplo sobre el método &#39;ExecuteQuery&#39; del esquema &#39;xtk:queryDef&#39;](../../configuration/using/web-service-calls.md#example-on-the--executequery--method-of-schema--xtk-querydef-).
+For more on this, refer to [Example on the &#39;ExecuteQuery&#39; method of schema &#39;xtk:queryDef&#39;](../../configuration/using/web-service-calls.md#example-on-the--executequery--method-of-schema--xtk-querydef-).

-El método **ExecuteQuery** se presenta en [ExecuteQuery (xtk:queryDef)](#executequery--xtk-querydef-).
+The **ExecuteQuery** method is presented in [ExecuteQuery (xtk:queryDef)](#executequery--xtk-querydef-).

-### Escritura {#write}
+### Write {#write}

 Los comandos de escritura permiten escribir documentos simples o complejos, con entradas en una o varias tablas de la base.

-Las API transaccionales permiten administrar las conciliaciones mediante el comando **updateOrInsert** : un comando permite crear o actualizar datos.
+Transactional APIs let you manage reconciliations via the **updateOrInsert** command: one command lets you create or update data.
 También puede configurar la combinación de modificaciones (**combinar**): este modo operativo permite autorizar actualizaciones parciales.

-La estructura XML oferta una vista lógica de los datos y permite evitar la estructura física de la tabla SQL.
+The XML structure offers a logical view of the data and lets you sidestep the physical structure of the SQL table.

-El método Write se presenta en [Write / WriteCollection (xtk:session)](#write---writecollection--xtk-session-).
+The Write method is presented in [Write / WriteCollection (xtk:session)](#write---writecollection--xtk-session-).

 ## ExecuteQuery (xtk:queryDef) {#executequery--xtk-querydef-}

-Este método permite realizar consultas a partir de datos asociados a un esquema.
-Se necesita una cadena de autenticación (debe haber iniciado sesión) y un documento XML que describa la consulta que se va a enviar como parámetros.
-El parámetro return es un documento XML que contiene el resultado de la consulta en el formato del esquema al que hace referencia la consulta.
+This method lets you perform queries from data associated with a schema.
+It takes an authentication string (must be logged in) and an XML document describing the query to be submitted as parameters.
+The return parameter is an XML document containing the result of the query in the format of the schema to which the query refers.

 Definición del método &quot;ExecuteQuery&quot; en el esquema &quot;xtk:queryDef&quot;: